Last updated on April 12, 2020. For more “Coronavirus vs. Scuba” coverage, check other Scubanomics posts on Medium.

 This statement was barely appropriate went it was made in mid-March, and it quickly turned out to be ‘not enough.’

-To start with, we always DEMA (pandemic or not) to figure out a way to provide its members with an indication of what is happening in the marketplace so that they can plan proper strategies for their businesses.
+To start with, we need DEMA, during a pandemic or not, to figure out a way to provide its members with an indication of what is happening in the marketplace so that they can plan proper strategies for their businesses.

 When I first published this article, I believed getting data on what is happening on the dive travel front was the first thing we needed.
 Do we see a drop in bookings?
 Do we see a higher than usual rate of cancellations?
 How are occupancy rates in dive resorts?
 DEMA could collect this information and share aggregated results that do not identify specific dive operators.

 At this point, with travel at a standstill around the world, I’d like to know how many local dive centers are managing to keep scuba diving courses running and, if so, how they are doing it.
 Are there any dive centers successful at promoting online learning to a level sufficient to sustain financial viability?

 ‘Assuming’ is not a way to run a business.
 This industry relies on small scuba diving businesses as the front line with customers.
 These small dive businesses managed by hobbyists need market data and guidance.

 By now, you’ve probably received communications about the current crisis, from your scuba diving training agency.
 If not, I would seriously question your choice of agency!

 Among these messages from different dive training agencies, some are definitively better than others.

 For instance, the only message in Brian Carney’s initial communication from TDI/SDI was asking for our ideas on what to do.
 We expect dive training agencies to be leaders in providing guidance and insights to local dive shops, dive charter boats, dive resorts, and liveaboard.
 Dive training agencies’ business model is based on profiting from a series of small businesses managed by hobbyists.
 These agencies must take their responsibilities and help their ‘members.’